When Will Arizona Launch Online Sports Betting?

 Arizona is next to the gambling capital of America, Nevada.
 But despite this proximity, or perhaps because of it, Arizona is comparatively anti-gambling.
 At least it was historically, until recent changes.

 However, new sports betting legislation was passed by the Arizona House and Senate in April 2021.
-This sudden and welcome shift for Arizona sports fans means that betting apps could launch this fall.
+This sudden and welcome shift for Arizona sports fans means that betting apps are planned to launch this fall, specifically on September 9.

 History Of Gambling And Sports Betting In Arizona